byuccl/edalize/doc/edam/api.rst

 =============== ===================== ===========
 Field Name      Type                  Description
 =============== ===================== ===========
-arch            String                Architecture specification for the Yosys tool (e.g. 'xilinx') device_type     String                Device type for f4pga/symbiflow tools (e.g. 'artix7') device_name     String                Device name for f4pga/symbiflow tools (e.g. 'xc7a50t_test')
-part            String                Part name for f4pga/symbiflow tools (e.g. 'xc7a35tcpg236-1')
-pnr             String                Place and route tool to use (valid options are 'vpr'/'vtr' and 'nextpnr', default is 'vpr)
+board           String                Name of target board (e.g. 'basys3').
+This entry is required and will throw an error if it is not present.
+The following four entries will also be pulled from an internal database using this value as the lookup. arch            String                Architecture identifier (e.g. 'xilinx'). device_type     String                Device type identifier (e.g. 'artix7'). device_name     String                Device name (e.g. 'xc7a50t_test'). part            String                Part name (e.g. 'xc7a35tcpg236-1'). pnr             String                Place and route tool to use (valid options are 'vpr'/'vtr' and 'nextpnr', default is 'vpr).
 =============== ===================== ===========

 ghdl